 Pass Home Inspections With Flying Colors

 When you list your home for sale, the roof is one of the standout features for interested home buyers- and for home inspectors.
-If a roof is in bad condition, or if there seems to be damage or the potential for leaks, that can be enough to turn away homebuyers who would otherwise place your home at the top of their list.
+If a roof is in bad condition, or if there seems to be damaged or the potential for leaks, that can be enough to turn away homebuyers who would otherwise place your home at the top of their list.
 A home inspection is a key part of every home sale process, so making sure your roof is in excellent condition is essential to pass any good home inspection.
 You will want your roof inspector to be satisfied and impressed that your roof is well made, sturdy, and long-lasting, so it will protect your home for many years to come, presenting no potential damage or danger for any home residents.

 Avoid layering shingles.
 Some people may think it wise to place new shingles over top of their old ones, in an effort to cut costs.
 In fact, all they will really be doing is cutting corners.
 Although it involves a less expensive and much faster installation process, double-layered shingle roofs are much more likely to collapse, develop leaks, and even trap heat, meaning that you will have to spend more on monthly utility bills just to keep your home’s temperature down to a cool and reasonable comfort level.
 Homebuyers and roof inspectors will notice the double-layered roof and recognize that it is a cheap fix, which may indicate more serious foundational problems.
 So the less expensive shortcut can end up costing you more in the long run.